fangwenji/tacas23-wasim/Readme.txt

 • Storage: 128GB

 ############# EXPERIMENT RUNTIME #############
-There are four sub-experiments in total, demonstrated in the abstract part of the artifact.
+There are five sub-experiments in total, demonstrated in the abstract part of the artifact.
 The total runtime for these experiments is around 25 minutes, which is estimated on a server running Ubuntu 20.04 with a 2.9 GHz Intel Xeon(R) Platinum 8375C CPU and 128G RAM.
 Runtime for each sub-experiments:
 • Demo: several seconds
 • Case study1: several seconds
 • Case study2: 15 minutes
 • Case study3: 10 minutes
 • Berkeley-abc experiments: please terminate the process manually
+Note:

 ############# REPRODUCIBILITY INSTRUCTIONS #############
 ========= Installation =========